MyGollyGosh/PortfolioWork/README.md

 # My Portfolio

 Welcome to my portfolio!
-This repository showcases my projects, skills, and experience as a web developer.
-Feel free to explore the different sections and get to know me better.
+There is some webdev stuff in here with some JavaScript, HTML and CSS but recently I have changed focus to better align with the kind of coding I love and have been working on Python with an intention to focus on data science.
+I'll be updating as I work so feel free to follow allong!

 ## Projects